-- Place a drop of Lugol's iodine solution on a slide. - Pick up a small amount of feacal material on an applicator stick using the same criteria in the saline procedure for selection of the proper areas. - Emulsify in the iodine solution and cover with a cover slip. - Examine on low and high power as describe in the previous procedure.
+• Place a drop of Lugol's iodine solution on a slide.

+Pick up a small amount of feacal material on an applicator stick.
+Especially from the bloody and or mucoid areas for selection of the proper areas.

+- Emulsify in the iodine solution and cover with a cover slip. - Examine on low and high power as describe in the previous procedure.